 Pyelonephritis Bacterial Urinary Tract Infections Bacterial urinary tract infections (UTIs) can involve the urethra, prostate, bladder, or kidneys.
 Symptoms may be absent or include urinary frequency, urgency, dysuria, lower abdominal pain... read more may occur postpartum if bacteria ascend from the bladder.
 The infection may begin as asymptomatic bacteriuria during pregnancy and is sometimes associated with bladder catheterization to relieve urinary distention during or after labor.
 The causative organism is usually a type of coliform bacteria (eg, Escherichia coli).

-Symptoms include fever, flank pain, general malaise, and, occasionally, painful urination.
+Symptoms of pyelonephritis include fever, flank pain, general malaise, and, occasionally, painful urination.

 Diagnosis of pyelonephritis Diagnosis Bacterial urinary tract infections (UTIs) can involve the urethra, prostate, bladder, or kidneys.
 Symptoms may be absent or include urinary frequency, urgency, dysuria, lower abdominal pain... read more is based on urinalysis, urine culture, and clinical findings.

 Initial treatment of pyelonephritis is ceftriaxone 1 to 2 g IV every 12 to 24 hours alone or ampicillin 1 g IV every 6 hours plus gentamicin 1.5 mg/kg IV every 8 hours until women are afebrile for 48 hours.

 Sensitivities with culture should be checked.
 Treatment is adjusted accordingly and continued for a total of 7 to 14 days; oral antibiotics are used after the initial IV antibiotics.

 Women should be encouraged to consume large amounts of liquids.